gusdeyw/scp-g/api/README.md

 ## Testing

-You can test the API using the same Postman collection as the Python version, or use curl:
+You can test the API using the Postman collection, or use curl:

 ```bash
 # Get all configs